tari-labs/tari-university/src/protocols/mimblewimble-1/MainReport.md

 A simple way for Alice to calculate her excess (and how the Tari wallet software does it) is to sum her output blinding factors and minus the sum of her input blinding factors.

-Let's say Alice was trying to create some money for herself and made the change 100&nbsp;µT instead of 90.
+Let's say Alice was trying to create some money for herself and made the change 100 µT instead of 90.
 In this instance, the sum of the outputs and inputs would not cancel on _H_ and we would have

 $$X^* = 10.H + x_s.G$$